Magnetic Coupling Localization for Wireless Microrobots

 • Improve the accuracy and robustness of MCL under various conditions.

-• Investigate the effect of external disturbances and motion dynamics on localization performance.
+• Investigate the effect of external disturbances and motion dynamics on localisation performance.

-• Optimize real-time implementation for improved responsiveness and lower latency.
+• Optimise real-time implementation for improved responsiveness and lower latency.

-• Compare MCL performance with alternative localization methods, such as ultrasound imaging.
+• Compare MCL performance with alternative localisation methods, such as ultrasound imaging.

 Key Tasks:

-1. Literature Review: Study existing localization techniques for wireless microrobots, with a focus on MCL and data fusion approaches.
+1. Literature Review: Study existing localisation techniques for wireless microrobots, with a focus on MCL and data fusion approaches.

-2. Algorithm Development: Improve the current MCL algorithm by optimizing filtering techniques (e.g., Kalman filtering, adaptive filtering) and handling data interruptions.
+2. Algorithm Development: Improve the current MCL algorithm by optimising filtering techniques (e.g., Kalman filtering, adaptive filtering) and handling data interruptions.

 3. Simulation & Validation: Implement the refined algorithm in simulation software (e.g., MATLAB, Python) and test it under different conditions.

-4. Experimental Work: Conduct physical experiments using a wireless microrobot setup to validate the improved localization method.
+4. Experimental Work: Conduct physical experiments using a wireless microrobot setup to validate the improved localisation method.

-5. Performance Evaluation: Compare MCL results against ground truth data and alternative localization methods.
+5. Performance Evaluation: Compare MCL results against ground truth data and alternative localisation methods.